 "Whom does the Grail serve?"

-— The Question, from Chrétien de Troyes, Perceval, le Conte du Graal (c.
+— Chrétien de Troyes, Perceval, le Conte du Graal (c.
 1180)

 The Grail is not an ending.
 It is a beginning.
 Each age must seek it again.
 Each soul must find its own way to the castle that cannot be found by seeking.
 The map is different for every traveler, and the question, though always the same in essence, must be spoken in each person's own voice, from each person's own irreplaceable experience of being alive.